Ten thousand martyrs

-Ten thousand martyrs may refer to the ten thousand martyred Fathers of the deserts and caves of Scete by Theophilus of Alexandria or to the ten thousand martyrs of Mount Ararat who were, according to a medieval legend, Roman soldiers who, led by Saint Acacius, converted to Christianity and were crucified on Mount Ararat by order of the Roman emperor.
+Ten thousand martyrs may refer to the ten thousand martyred Fathers in the Deserts and caves of Scete by Theophilus of Alexandria or to the ten thousand martyrs of Mount Ararat who were, according to a medieval legend, Roman soldiers who, led by Saint Acacius, converted to Christianity and were crucified on Mount Ararat by order of the Roman emperor.
 The story is attributed to the ninth century scholar Anastasius Bibliothecarius.

 The Roman Martyrology contains two separate commemorations.
 The first is on March 18, corresponding to the very same date in the Greek Orthodox Synaxarion, where it is referred to as the "Myriads of Holy Martyrs, by the sword, at Nicomedia".
-Francis Mershman identifies these as those 20,000 Martyrs of Nicomedia killed during the Diocletian persecution.
+Francis Mershman identifies these as those 20,000 Martyrs of Nicomedia killed during the Diocletianic Persecution.